Discover beaches close to Montreal

 Another attraction located at the beach is Aquazilla - an obstacle course on water.
 Read our full article on this activity.

-Admission to the beach is $9 for adults and $4.50 for children aged 3 to 13.
-After 4 p.m., admission is reduced to $5.50 for adults and $3 for children.
+Admission to the beach is $9 for adults and $4.50 for children.
+Children aged 13 and under will be able to enjoy Jean-Doré Beach for free on Wednesdays this summer, with the purchase of an adult ticket (maximum 3 children/adult).
 For a complete list of times, prices, directions and a map of the site, visit parcjeandrapeau.com.

 Bois de L’Ile Bizard Beach and Nature Park